lhw610/3D_UNet_Segmentation/README.md

 3. pip install -e .

-pip install -e . will install required the dependencies.
+pip install -e . will install required dependencies.
 I recommend to create new conda environment before install this package.

 Train the model
 -------